nkdAgility/NKDAgility.com/site/content/resources/blog/2017/2017-11-28-round-up-for-2017-and-beyond-agility-devops-and-everything-in-between/index.md

 ---
 title: "Round up for 2017 and beyond: Agility, DevOps, and Everything In-between"
+description: "Explore insights from 2017's top conferences on Agility and DevOps.
+Join Martin Hinshelwood as he shares experiences and valuable training opportunities."
 date: 2017-11-28
 creator: Martin Hinshelwood
 id: "12146"